 (b) one shall be a person who is nominated in writing by the Law Society of Western Australia (Inc.) and who is willing to act as a member of the Board; and

-(c) one shall be a person who is nominated in writing by the Legal Practice Board established by the Legal Profession Act 2008 and who is so willing.
+(c) one shall be a person who is nominated in writing by the Legal Practice Board established by the Legal Profession Uniform Law Application Act 2022 section 30 and who is so willing.

 (3) If either of the bodies referred to in subsection (2) does not within 30 days after being requested in writing by the Minister so to do, submit a nomination of a person as member of the Board, the Minister may, without the nomination, appoint an otherwise eligible person to be a member of the Board to represent the interests of the body in default and the person so appointed shall for all purposes be deemed to be duly appointed.